-Health care heroes: The husband who’s the wind beneath this hero’s wings
+Health care heroes: The wind beneath this hero’s wings

 Most front line doctors, nurses and team members don’t know construction worker Juan Garcia.
 Fewer patients know him.
 In fact, his role in fighting COVID-19 goes largely unnoticed.